-- -wp-par <n> limits the number of parallel process runs for decision procedures.
+- -wp-gen only generates proof obligations, does not run provers.
+See option -wp-out to obtain the generated proof obligations. - -wp-par <n> limits the number of parallel process runs for decision procedures.
 Default is 4 processes.
 With -wp-par 1, the order of logged results is fixed.
 With more processes, the order is runtime dependent. - -wp-filename-truncation <n> truncates the basename of proof obligation files to the first n characters.
 Since numbers can be added as suffixes to ensure unique filenames, their length can be longer than n.
 No truncation is performed when the value equals zero. - -wp-(no)-proof-trace asks for provers to output extra information on proved goals when available (default is: no). - -wp-(no)-unsat-model asks for provers to output extra information when goals are not proved (default is: no). - -wp-timeout <n> sets the timeout (in seconds) for the calls to the decision prover (defaults to 10 seconds). - Alt-Ergo.
 Direct support for the Alt-Ergo prover is provided.
 You need at least version 0.99 of the prover.
-It is also the default selected prover. - -wp-prover alt-ergo selects Alt-Ergo. - -wp-prover altgr-ergo opens the graphical interface of Alt-Ergo when the goal is not proved. - -wp-steps $\langle n \rangle$ sets the maximal number of Alt-Ergo steps.
-This can be used as a machine-independent alternative to timeout. - -wp-depth $\langle n \rangle$ sets 'stop' and 'age-limit' parameters of Alt-Ergo such that n cycles of quantifier instantiations are enabled. - -wp-alt-ergo-opt <opt,...> passes additional options to Alt-Ergo (default: none). - Coq.
+It is also the default selected prover. - -wp-prover alt-ergo selects Alt-Ergo. - -wp-prover altgr-ergo opens the graphical interface of Alt-Ergo when the goal is not proved. - -wp-steps < n > sets the maximal number of Alt-Ergo steps.
+This can be used as a machine-independent alternative to timeout. - -wp-depth $\langle n \rangle$ sets 'stop' and 'age-limit' parameters of Alt-Ergo such that n cycles of quantifier instantiations are enabled. - -wp-alt-ergo-opt <opt,...> passes additional options to Alt-Ergo (default: none). - -wp-alt-ergo='<cmd>' override the alt-ergo command. - -wp-altgr-ergo='<cmd>' override the altgr-ergo command. - Coq.
 Direct support for the Coq proof assistant is provided.
 The generated proof obligations are accepted by Coq version 8.4.
 When working with Coq, you will enter an interactive session, then save the proof scripts in order to replay them in batch mode. - -wp-prover coq runs coqc with the default tactic or with the available proof script (see below). - -wp-prover coqide first tries to replay some known proof script (if any).
 If it does not succeed, then a new interactive session for coqide is opened.
-As soon as coqide exits, the edited proof script is saved back (see below) and finally checked by coqc. - The only part of the edited file retained by WP is the proof script between "Proof...Qed.". - -wp-script <f.script> specifies the file which proof scripts are retrieved from, or saved to.
-The format of this file is private to the WP plug-in.
-It is, however, a regular text file from which you can cut and paste part of previously written script proofs.
-The WP plug-in manages the content of this file for you. - -wp-(no)-update-script if turned off, the user's script file will not be modified.
-A warning is emitted if the script data base changed.
+As soon as coqide exits, the edited proof script is saved back (see below) and finally checked by coqc. - The only part of the edited file retained by WP is the proof script between "Proof...Qed.".